Advanced Learner Loan

 There are limited numbers of loans available to UAL students, so the loan cannot be guaranteed.

-- Apply for the Advanced Learner Loan on the Student Finance England website.
+- Apply for the Advanced Learner Loan at Student Finance England.

 - If successful, you will receive a letter from Student Finance England confirming that your loan has been approved.